 Institution code: R72

-Our MSc Finance degree course is ideal if you would like a career in the financial sector.
+Our MSc Finance course is ideal if you would like a career in the financial sector.
 Through your studies you will gain a strong grounding in core areas of finance and have the flexibility to specialise in areas such as fixed income securities and derivatives, investment and portfolio management, private equity and entrepreneurship finance, all skills that are essential for a career in finance.
 We will provide you with intensive training in the analysis of issues in finance and corporate policy while improving your analytical and technical expertise.